Azure-Samples/cognitive-services-speech-sdk/quickstart/java/jre/conversation-transcription/README.md

 * Create an empty workspace in Eclipse and import the folder containing this sample as a project into your workspace.
 * Edit the `Main` source:
   * Replace the string `YourSubscriptionKey` with your own subscription key.
-  * Replace the string `YourEndpointUrl` with the endpoint URL of your subscription.
+  * Replace the string `YourEndpointUrl` with the endpoint for your Speech resource.
+You can find this endpoint in the Azure Portal under your Speech resource's "Keys and Endpoint" section (e.g., `https://my-speech-resource.cognitiveservices.azure.com/`).
-    For example, replace with `https://westus.api.cognitive.microsoft.com/` if your service region is `westus`.
 * Save the modified file.

 ## Run the sample